rails/rails/guides/source/action_view_overview.md

 #### javascript_path

-Computes the path to a JavaScript asset in the +app/assets/javascripts+ directory.
-If the source filename has no extension, +.js+ will be appended.
+Computes the path to a JavaScript asset in the `app/assets/javascripts` directory.
+If the source filename has no extension, `.js` will be appended.
 Full paths from the document root will be passed through.
-Used internally by +javascript_include_tag+ to build the script path.
+Used internally by `javascript_include_tag` to build the script path.

 ```ruby
 javascript_path "common" # => /assets/common.js